CCAHD Foundation Mission statement

 Working towards the long-term sustainability of Atlantic humpback dolphin (Sousa teuszii) populations and their habitats through research, awareness, capacity-building and action.

-The Consortium for the Conservation of the Atlantic Humpback Dolphin acts as an umbrella organization that brings together international conservation management bodies, cetacean scientists from around the world, and a steadily increasing number of organizations and individuals within the countries where the Critically Endangered Atlantic humpback dolphin is found.
-The CCAHD’s aim is to provide robust conservation advice on the Atlantic humpback dolphin.
-The Consortium currently organizes its work through working groups.
-These were established to evaluate and prioritize the actions needed to implement conservation projects on the ground, and to create the resources and capacity needed for local stakeholders to engage in research, monitoring, awareness-raising, and conservation planning.
-The outcome of these working groups’ systematic prioritization of conservation actions can be found in this report.
+The CCAHD Foundation acts as an umbrella organization that brings together international conservation management bodies, cetacean scientists from around the world, and a steadily increasing number of organizations and individuals within the countries where the Critically Endangered Atlantic humpback dolphin is found.
+The CCAHD Foundation’s aim is to provide robust conservation advice on the Atlantic humpback dolphin.

 - The uplisting of the IUCN conservation status of the Atlantic humpback dolphin from Vulnerable to Critically Endangered in 20171;

-- A meeting of cetacean scientists at the World Marine Mammal Conference in Barcelona in December 2019, which discussed how to reinvigorate and prioritize conservation efforts for Atlantic humpback dolphins2;
+- A meeting of cetacean scientists at the World Marine Mammal Conference in Barcelona in December 2019, during which participants discussed how to reinvigorate and prioritize conservation efforts for Atlantic humpback dolphins2;

 - A desire to implement the conservation and management measures recommended for the species by the Convention on Migratory Species, the IUCN Cetacean Specialist Group and the International Whaling Commission.
 Despite several clear warning signs of declining status little progress has been made for the species during the 21st Century, and concerted collaborative effort is required to address this 3,4,5,6.

-A critical part of the CCAHD’s work is to support local expertise in Atlantic humpback dolphin range countries, liaise with range country governments to improve national species status, and increase within-country general awareness of the species.
+Partners include over 70 individuals and organisations from 15 of the 19 Sousa teuszii range countries as well as others with interest and experience in protecting Endangered cetaceans.
+A critical part of the CCAHD’s work is to support local scientists and conservation NGOs in Atlantic humpback dolphin range countries, liaise with range country governments to improve national species status, and increase within-country general awareness of the species.
 Achieving those goals relies on a network of local partners and national contact points in all of the confirmed and potential range countries.

-The current list of CCAHD members and partners can be found HERE and more insight into focal points and the status of knowledge about Atlantic humpback dolphins can be found by clicking on any of the range countries on our interactive map.
+The current list of CCAHD partners can be found here, and more insight into focal points and the status of knowledge about Atlantic humpback dolphins can be found by clicking on any of the range countries on our interactive map.
 The CCAHD welcomes contact from any local biologists, NGOs or interested individuals to further expand this network and maximize opportunities for conservation and collaboration.

 Affiliated International Organizations